About Glenys Underwood

 Registered HypnoBirthing® Practitioner, Registered member of The Federation of Antenatal Educators (FEDANT) and a doula.

 As a reflexologist I am a Fellow of the Association of Reflexologists and I trained further in Maternity Reflexology and aromatherapy.
-Pregnancy and reflexology go hand-in-hand – more of this on the Reflexology page on this site.
-Babies also enjoy the reflexology sessions!
+Pregnancy and reflexology go hand-in-hand.

 I am a qualified HypnoBirthing® Practitioner, registered with the HypnoBirthing Institute in America, where it was originally developed.
 The benefits of HypnoBirthing® are well documented!